 Getting Started With Search Console

-First things first: If you haven’t already, you’ll want to make sure you verify ownership of your website in Google Search Console.
-Be sure to verify all versions of your domain.
-This includes:
+First things first: If you haven’t already done so, you’ll want to make sure you verify ownership of your website in Google Search Console.
+This step is one we highly suggest, as it allows you to see all of the subdomains that fall under your main site.

 - And any other non-www subdomains including blog.yourdomain.com, info.yourdomain.com, etc.